Irwin-Blair/Group-F/README.md

 Installation
 ------------

-Install via the command line by entering the following instructions:
+Launch the GUI via the command line by entering the following instructions:

 `$ git clone https://github.com/Irwin-Blair/Group-F`